Rockwynn/bakerslanding.ca/site/content/pages/8.faq/index.md

         </div>
         <div id="collapse11" class="panel-collapse collapse" role="tabpanel" aria-labelledby="heading11">
             <div class="panel-body">
-                <p>A 14′ Fiberglass boat with oars (no motor) comes with the cottage, as well as 6 adult life jackets and a marine safety kit.
-There are 3 marinas close by that rent boats and motors.
+                <p>A  16' canoe and a paddleboat are loaned with the cottage, as well as 6-8 adult life jackets and marine safety kits.
+You will need to bring children's life jackets.
+There are 2 marinas close by that rent boats and motors.
 Names and phone numbers can be supplied on request.</p>
             </div>
         </div>
     </div>